MMMMMMorty/ingress-auditor/README.md

 ```
 kubectl get ingresstlslogs.ingress-audit.morty.dev -n <ingress-namespace>
 ```
-However, if the error is `ErrFetchIngree` ("unable to fetch ingress"), the log is generated in `ingress-auditor-system` namespace.
+However, if the error is `ErrFetchIngress` ("unable to fetch ingress"), the log is generated in `ingress-auditor-system` namespace.
 ```
 kubectl get ingresstlslogs.ingress-audit.morty.dev -n ingress-auditor-system
 ```